 —Early March: With Wednesday's deadline to increase the government's borrowing authority looming, Treasury Secretary Steven Mnuchin said he would use bookkeeping measures to avert a first-ever government default on U.S. obligations such as Social Security benefits and interest payments.
 Such "extraordinary measures" will buy time until the fall for lawmakers to approve legislation increasing the debt limit.

 —Thursday: Trump submits a budget covering only discretionary spending.
 That's the $1 trillion-plus portion of the $4 trillion federal budget that passes through Congress each year.
-Trump's plan will boost the Pentagon's budget by $54 billion — about 10 percent — while cutting domestic programs and foreign aid by an equal amount.
+Trump's plan would boost the Pentagon's budget by $54 billion — about 10 percent — while cutting domestic programs and foreign aid by an equal amount.

 —April 28: A temporary, government-wide funding bill expires.
 Unless Congress passes and Trump signs a catchall spending bill or another extension, the government would partially shut down.
 Democratic votes are needed to pass the bill through the Senate, but any measure that satisfies Democrats is sure to alienate tea party Republicans.